Pop-Circle/Personal-Assistant/README.md

 	Updated the overall colour of the app
 	Changed padding and textsize so all activity is consistent Added icons onto the home page
+	Updated the design and created 2 icons
+		@drawable/icon1
+		@drawable/icon2

 -2015-10-01 : Tilesh